 Sisters in Cinema was founded as a resource for and about African American women media makers.
 Our mission is to entertain, educate, develop and celebrate future generations of storytellers and their audiences.
 The Sisters in Cinema Media Arts Center builds a pipeline of diverse, creative talent, scholars and audiences through multiple tracks.
-While some of the programming will be primarily for Black women and girls, there will be other programming that is open to the community.
+While some of the programming is primarily for Black women and girls, other programming is open to the larger community.
 There will be workshops and screenings which will be open to everyone.
 Although the Center is still in the planning phase, we have begun to roll-out programming, with support of community partners, that is representative of what we will be doing at the Center.

 1) A pre-professional educational training program primarily focused on women of color.